 The only point I would like to make that hasn’t already been discussed ad nauseum, is that we consider that the writer was very likely blindsided.
 It’s entirely possible that she wrote a piece that was twice, three times, or five times as long as the one that was published.
 Being an editor, I can tell you first-hand that our job is to make a piece as interesting, and perhaps, in this case, as newsworthy, as possible.
-I’d guess there were things that were cut that would have made her a little more sympathetic.
+I’d guess some things were cut that would have made her a little more sympathetic.
 Maybe not.
 She wasn’t an established writer before this story came out, so she probably would not have been privy to rounds of edits and the final text before it went to press.
 I have to imagine she entered into the piece with blind trust that the magazine professionals would tell her story in a positive light.
-The photograph of mother and daughter looking very glamorous, which provided endless fodder for commentary, is, in the best case scenario, yet another rookie move on the part of the mother.
-Having been a photo editor at a number of magazines, and having read plenty of fairy tales, believe me, it is a very exciting thing to have a Vogue editor set up a photo shoot, get Cinderella hair, makeup, and fashion treatment.
-It’s easy to Monday-morning quarterback and say that she should never have “exploited” her daughter’s weight-loss or allowed herself and her daughter to have been pictured at all, let alone in designer clothing.
-But maybe she would say that she was really proud of her daughter and wanted to mark this occasion.
+The photograph of mother and daughter looking very glamorous, which provided endless fodder for commentary, is, in the best-case scenario, yet another rookie move on the part of the mother.
+Having been a photo editor at several magazines, and having read plenty of fairy tales, believe me, it is a very exciting thing to have a Vogue editor set up a photoshoot, and get Cinderella hair, makeup, and fashion treatment.
+It’s easy to Monday-morning quarterback and says that she should never have “exploited” her daughter’s weight loss or allowed herself and her daughter to have been pictured at all, let alone in designer clothing.
+But maybe she would say that she was proud of her daughter and wanted to mark this occasion.
 (Okay, the being photographed with her is a hard pill for me to swallow.)